awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 # Configuring Federated Identity with the AWS Tools for PowerShell<a name="saml-pst"></a>

 To let users in your organization access AWS resources, you must configure a standard and repeatable authentication method for purposes of security, auditability, compliance, and the capability to support role and account separation\.
 Although it's common to provide users with the ability to access AWS APIs, without federated API access, you would also have to create AWS Identity and Access Management \(IAM\) users, which defeats the purpose of using federation\.
-This topic describes SAML \(Security Assertion Markup Language\) support in the Tools for PowerShell that eases your federated access solution\.
+This topic describes SAML \(Security Assertion Markup Language\) support in the AWS Tools for PowerShell that eases your federated access solution\.

-SAML support in the Tools for PowerShell lets you provide your users federated access to AWS services\.
+SAML support in the AWS Tools for PowerShell lets you provide your users federated access to AWS services\.
 SAML is an XML\-based, open\-standard format for transmitting user authentication and authorization data between services; in particular, between an identity provider \(such as [Active Directory Federation Services](http://technet.microsoft.com/library/bb897402.aspx)\), and a service provider \(such as AWS\)\.
 For more information about SAML and how it works, see [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) on Wikipedia, or [SAML Technical Specifications](http://saml.xml.org/saml-specifications) at the Organization for the Advancement of Structured Information Standards \(OASIS\) website\.
-SAML support in the Tools for PowerShell is compatible with SAML 2\.0\.
+SAML support in the AWS Tools for PowerShell is compatible with SAML 2\.0\.

 ## Prerequisites<a name="saml-pst-prerequisites"></a>

 You must have the following in place before you try to use SAML support for the first time\.
 + A federated identity solution that is correctly integrated with your AWS account for console access by using only your organizational credentials\.
 For more information about how to do this specifically for Active Directory Federation Services, see [About SAML 2\.0 Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml.html) in the *IAM User Guide*, and the blog post, [Enabling Federation to AWS Using Windows Active Directory, AD FS, and SAML 2\.0](http://aws.amazon.com/blogs/security/enabling-federation-to-aws-using-windows-active-directory-adfs-and-saml-2-0/)\.
 Although the blog post covers AD FS 2\.0, the steps are similar if you are running AD FS 3\.0\.
-+ Version 3\.1\.31\.0 or newer of the Tools for PowerShell installed on your local workstation\.
++ Version 3\.1\.31\.0 or newer of the AWS Tools for PowerShell installed on your local workstation\.

 ## How an Identity\-Federated User Gets Federated Access to AWS Service APIs<a name="saml-pst-federated-process"></a>